 There are two types of tokens: contest-tokens and task-tokens.
-When a contestant uses a token to unlock a submission he/she is in reality using two tokens, one of each type, and therefore needs to have both available.
+When a contestant uses a token to unlock a submission, they are really using one token of each type, and therefore needs to have both available.
 As the names suggest, contest-tokens are bound to the contest while task-tokens are bound to a specific task.
 That means that there is just one set of contest-tokens but there can be many sets of task-tokens (precisely one for every task).
 These sets are controlled independently by rules defined either on the contest or on the task.

-A token set can be disabled (i.e. there will never be tokens available for use), infinite (i.e. there will always be tokens tokens available for use) or finite.
+A token set can be disabled (i.e. there will never be tokens available for use), infinite (i.e. there will always be tokens available for use) or finite.
+This setting is controlled by the token\mode parameter.